SISSE BRIMBERG, NATIONAL GEOGRAPHIC PHOTOGRAPHER

 We will spend our day in the capital Thimphu, where tradition and modernity meet.
 Thimphu is a fascinating and different capital.
 Here you will only find low-rise buildings, little traffic and no traffic lights.
-We check in at our hotel and spend the rest of the day in Thimphu with an after dinner workshop on today’s photography
+After dinner, workshop on today’s photography.

 DAY 3: THIMPHU – PUNAKHA (ALTITUDE 1,350 M)

-We go by 4X4 bus through the lush valley, taking several photo stops along the way, so you can take shots of the 7,000 m high Himalaya Mountains.
+We go by 4X4 bus through the lush valley taking several photo stops along the way, so you can take shots of the 7,000 m high Himalaya Mountains.
 In Punakha, we visit one of the country’s most impressive monasteries, the Punakha Dzong, from the 16th century.
 Then we cross Bhutan’s longest suspension bridge on foot (100 m).
-In the evening, we meet at Sisse’s for entertaining lectures and mini-workshops on photographing for National Geographic.
+In the evening, we meet for Sisse’s entertaining lecture and mini-workshop on photographing for National Geographic.

 DAY 6: PARO (ALTITUDE 2,250 M)

 We start the day early at scenary and historical ruins of the fort, Drukgyal Dzong.
 At the oldest temple in Bhutan known as Kyichu Lhakhang we will focus on portrait photography of the many monks.
 After dinner at the hotel we will enjoy an easy evening since we will have a busy next day.

 DAY 7: TIGER’S NEST – PARO (ALTITUDE 2,250 M)